gigatskhondia/gigala/README.md

 * Validate PDE pipe model against the paper
 * Imporve sizing models
   *  Do not need to remesh, just set stiffness to a small number for absent elements
-  *  Use different objective e.g., compliance
+  *  Use different objective, e.g. compliance
 *  Revive Alpha and MCTS models

 #### How to support: ####